 - Restart the dialer service

-Use the Test Call mode in your dialer interface to manually dial a test number.
-If it fails, the issue is likely network or carrier-related.
-If it works, the problem’s probably in your campaign automation.
+Use the Test Call feature in your dialer interface to manually dial a known-working number, like +1-800-444-4444.
+If the test fails, the problem’s likely with your network or carrier.
+If it works, the issue might be in your campaign automation or call routing rules.

 If This Didn’t Work